 - First you need to clarify how the property mapping is done.
 You need to know which property ID in your database corresponds to our Olery ID.

 - Now think about how you want to use the data.
-If you simply want to display some review content for each property without much work, then you can make use of our demo widget code.
+If you simply want to display some review content for each property without much work, then you can make use of our OTA Widget code, checkout a the live demo.

 - Make scheduled or continuous requests to the Olery Widget API endpoint to fill and update your cache.